 This leads to the question of why anyone would think that quantum correlations using simple arithmetical manipulation of raw dichotomous, integer values of A and B can give 0.707 for the circumstances in Simulation 1.
-Quantum correlations seem to be associated with projections onto exact vectors (av and bv) and NOT associated with raw integer unit measures connected with fuzzy vectors or vectors on a hemisphere, i.e. fuzzy vectors ah and bh.
+Quantum correlations seem to be associated with projections onto exact vectors (\mathbf{a} v and \mathbf{b} v) and NOT associated with raw integer unit measures connected with fuzzy vectors or vectors on a hemisphere, i.e. fuzzy vectors \mathbf{a} h and \mathbf{b} h.

 It should be noted here that whenever a measurement is made, the energy change for the electron spin is always the constant h bar /2.
 There is no doubt that electron spin change is quantised and likewise there is no doubt that Alice and Bob have no information with which to fractionalise their integer dichotomous measurements in a real experiment.
-Moreover, quantum mechanical calculations are famed for their statistical accuracy and this paper is not querying that well-established fact.

-In the next section, a successful attempt is made to break Bell's Inequalities using local, realistic, hidden variables in a computer simulation.
+In the next section, an attempt is made to break Bell's Inequalities using hidden variables in a computer simulation.

-Breaking Bell's Inequalities: Simulation 2
+Simulation 2: Breaking Bell's Inequalities?

 The computer program in Appendix B is an adaptation of the program in Appendix A but amended to cater for the calculations required in a test of Bell's Inequalities.
-Two outputs are shown in Appendix B and below, one used aggregates of integer, dichotomous values of measurements A, B and C while the other output made use of aggregations of non-integer projections derived from the measurements of A, B and C.
+Two outputs are shown in Appendix B and below, one used aggregates of integer, dichotomous values of measurements A, B and C while the other output made use of aggregations of fractional projections derived from the a.e, b.e and c.e calculations, where e is the particle vector.